EyitoCODE/About-Me/README.md

 #  💫 About Me:
+My name is Oritse-tsegbemi Eyito
+But you can call em Emmanuel
-I'm currently learning computer vision
+I'm currently learning computer vision using pyhton I’m interested in ...
+You can each me through my Linkedin

 ## 🌐 Socials: